 One of the most flexible mortgage products available today are FHA Mortgages.
 As sub prime loans faded away, the government filled in by loosening the lending guidelines for FHA mortgage loans.
-To qualify for a FHA Mortgage you will need a 3.5% down payment on a purchase and a 580+ credit score or 10% down with a 560-580 credit score.
+To qualify for an FHA Mortgage you will need a 3.5% down payment on a purchase and a 620+ credit score.
 Our loan officers at Riverbank are experienced in mortgage lending services and offer the lowest FHA mortgage rates available.

-Another benefit of a FHA Loan is that it is easier to qualify after bankruptcy.
-Getting and FHA loan after bankruptcy can be done with only 2 years time under you belt from your bankruptcy discharge date while a conventional loan requites 4 years.
+Another benefit of an FHA Loan is that it is easier to qualify after bankruptcy.
+Getting an FHA loan after bankruptcy can be done with only 2 years time under you belt from your bankruptcy discharge date while a conventional loan requites 4 years.
 A chapter 7 bankruptcy involves liquidation of your debts to creditors.
 It allows people to wipe the slate clean and start fresh.
-Getting a FHA mortgage after bankruptcy for a chapter 7 requires 2 years from the discharge date while getting a FHA mortgage after bankruptcy for a chapter 13 requires only one year.
+Getting an FHA mortgage after bankruptcy for a chapter 7 requires 2 years from the discharge date while getting an FHA mortgage after bankruptcy for a chapter 13 requires only one year.
 Some banks and mortgage companies may even allow a person to buy a house or refinance their FHA mortgage while in a chapter 13 bankruptcy.
-For these reasons, may people choose a FHA mortgage after bankruptcy.
+For these reasons, may people choose an FHA mortgage after bankruptcy.

-You may be eligible for a FHA loan after foreclosure with 3 years from your sheriff sale date.
+You may be eligible for an FHA loan after foreclosure with 3 years from your sheriff sale date.
 This is an important date that officially transfers the property being foreclosed from you to the bank or purchaser.
-Once the sheriff's sale occurs, 3 full years must pass before you apply for a FHA loan.
+Once the sheriff's sale occurs, 3 full years must pass before you apply for an FHA loan.
 Other mortgage types such as conventional loans require 7 years after foreclosure.